 - They’re not perfect: Unfortunately accountants can make mistakes; however, they should take responsibility for their errors and take steps to fix it.
 If it’s a small error that doesn’t cost you much, it may not worth worrying about.
 But if it’s something you would have caught, then it might be worth looking for a new accountant.

 - You may end up relying too much on them: An accountant can save you a ton of time, but it can also cause you to lose touch with the financial aspect of your business.
 To avoid this, set aside a monthly meeting with your accountant where you review the financials and get clarification on anything you don’t understand.

 Bookkeeper vs Accountant Frequently Asked Questions (FAQs)

 In this section we have included answers to the most frequently asked questions about accountant vs bookkeeper.
-If you don’t see your question, visit the Fit Small Business Forum and post your question there.
 An industry expert like myself will respond to your question.

 The most frequently asked questions about accountant vs bookkeeper are:

 What is the difference between a bookkeeper and an accountant?